revans17/Root/README.md

 3. I assumed that output can be displayed in console or terminal.

+4. I assumed that a driver can be added from just a trip.

+# Testing

+Tests that were done on the program:

+1. Tests that the code will account for duplicate trips.

+2. Tests that the code will account for a driver with an average MPH of less than 5 MPH or greater than 10 MPH

+3. Tests that the code displays correctly with no drivers or trips entered.

+4. Tests that the code will add the miles if the driver has already taken a trip.

+5. Tests that the code will average the miles if a driver has taken more than one trip.

 # Problem Statement:

 Let's write some code to track driving history for people.